 A better alternative to the Magic Formula?

-As you may know I was introduced to quantitative value investing by Joel Greenblatt’s excellent book called The Little Book that Beats the Market that explained his Magic Formula investing strategy.
+I became a quantitative value investor in 2006 after reading Joel Greenblatt’s excellent book The Little Book that Beats the Market that explained his Magic Formula investing strategy.

-Ever since reading about Magic Formula investing described in the book I have been searching for an even better investment strategy.
+Since then, the same as you, I have been searching for an even better investment strategy.

 A better strategy – ERP5

 In the research paper Luc and Philip set out to design and test an investment strategy that combined the following valuation and quality ratios:

 - Earning Yield (EBIT / Enterprise Value) - Pre-tax earnings compared to the enterprise value or purchase price of the company

 - Return on Invested Capital (EBIT / (Net Working Capital + Net Fixed Assets)) – The return a company generates ion the capital invested in the business.

 - Price to Book (Market value / Book value) – share price compared to the book value of the company

 - Trailing 5-year average Return on Invested Capital.